northle/docs/src/docs/basics/session.md

 ## Destroying Session

 Sometimes you need to clear all session entries and completely unset the session, for example for logging out the user.
-Northle makes it super easy:
+In order to do that, use the `destroy` method:

 ```ts
 this.session.destroy();